Ricardosgeral/relier/README.md

 (using a [*systemd service*](https://wiki.debian.org/systemd)):
    + *Reboot*: hold the button more than 3 seconds but less than 7 seconds.
    + *Shutdown*: hold the button more than 7 seconds.
 Note, that the Raspberry Pi is still powered.
- To stop power supply you need to unplug the micro USB cable.
-To restart the server after a shutdown, just power it on again.
+ To stop the power supply to the server you need to unplug the micro USB cable.
+ To restart the server after a shutdown, just power on the server again.
 - Detection of the local *IP address* of the server (if connected to the internet).
 - Start a python script right after power-on or reboot of the server (*Raspberry Pi*), using [*crontab*](https://debian-administration.org/article/56/Command_scheduling_with_cron).